Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 This is me and my brother.
 He was getting ready for a game and I was giving him a pep talk, I guess.

 It’s funny.
-The joke when I was five was that I loved playing in chess tournaments because I never had to wait in line to go to the bathroom.
-Two decades later, here I am attending tech conferences.
-The difference is that now I would very gladly have to wait in line.
+The joke when I was six was that I loved playing in chess tournaments because I never had to wait in line to go to the bathroom.
+Two decades later, I attend programming language conferences.
+The difference, of course, is that now I would gladly have to wait in line.

 I also used to be an actor.

 Call it community theater, call it professional theater, call it whatever — I did all kinds of weird things.
 I did a summertime production of A Midsummer Night’s Dream on the Oregon Coast.
-I did a Halloween production of Night of the Living Dead in an old abandoned movie theater.
-I did that one actually a few years in a row because I was Judy so, as anyone who’s familiar with the movie knows, Judy’s eaten by zombies halfway through it and she never comes back as a zombie.
-The show started at midnight, so by 12:45am I was dead and I just got to go backstage and take a nap.
+I did a Halloween production of Night of the Living Dead in an old movie theater.
+I did that one actually a few years in a row because I was Judy.
+Anyone who’s familiar with the movie knows that Judy is eaten by zombies halfway through it, and she never comes back as a zombie.
+The show started at midnight, so by 12:45a, I was dead and I just got to go home.

 I never know how to respond when someone asks me what I do and I say I’m a web developer and they ask,